barryclark/jekyll-now/_posts/2019-03-15-think-java-how-to-think-like-a-computer-scientist.md

 So you can think of programming as the process of breaking down a large, complex task into smaller and smaller subtasks.
 The process continues until the subtasks are simple enough to be performed with the basic instructions provided by the computer.

 ### 1.2 What is computer science?
+Computer science is the science of algorithms, including their discovery and analysis.

+An algorithm is a sequence of steps that specifies how to solve a problem.

+Programming errors are called bugs, and the process of tracking them down and correcting them is called debugging.

+### 1.3 Programming languages
+Java is a high-level language.

+Before they can run, programs in high-level languages have to be translated into a low-level language, also called “machine language”.
+This translation takes some time, which is a small disadvantage of high-level languages.

+But high-level languages have two advantages:
+* It is much easier to program in a high-level language.
+Programs take less time to write, they are shorter and easier to read, and they are more likely to be correct.
+* High-level languages are portable, meaning they can run on different kinds of computers with few or no modifications.
+Low-level programs can only run on one kind of computer, and have to be rewritten to run on another.

+Two kinds of programs translate high-level languages into low-level languages: interpreters and compilers.
+* An interpreter processes the program a little at a time, alternately reading lines and performing computations.
+* A compiler reads the entire program and translates it completely before the program starts running.

+The high-level program is called the source code, and the translated program is called the object code or the executable.

+Once a program is compiled, you can execute it repeatedly without further translation.
+As a result, compiled programs often run faster than interpreted programs.

+Java is both compiled and interpreted.
+Instead of translating programs directly into machine language, the Java compiler generates byte code.
+Similar to machine language, byte code is easy and fast to interpret.
+But it is also portable, so it is possible to compile a Java program on one machine, transfer the byte code to another machine, and run the byte code on the other machine.
+The interpreter that runs byte code is called a “Java Virtual Machine” (JVM).